AlexB-HEIG/DAI-Practical-work-2/doc/README.md

 The "Tic Tac Toe" protocol is a text transport protocol.
 It uses the TCP transport protocol to ensure the reliability of data transmission.
 The port it uses is the port number 6433.

-Every message must be encoded in UTF-8.
+Every message must be encoded in UTF-8 and delimited by a newline character (`\n`).
 The messages are treated as text messages.

-The initial connection must be established by one of the clients, he is attributed Player 1.
+The initial connection must be established by the clients.

+Once the connection is estalibshed, the client is attributed an ID.

+Another client can connect to the same server and will be attributed another ID.

+> [!NOTE]
+> For simplicity

-Once the connection is estalibshed, the player 1 choose the size of the board(min 3 and max 9).
+the player 1 choose the size of the board(min 3 and max 9).
 The board is generated.

-Another client can connect to the same server and will be attributed Player 2.
+ Player 2.

 A loop will initiate, where:
 - A player will make a move